- 1 The presentation

-This presentation is for the CPA 2018 conference in Dresden.
+This presentation is for the CPA 2018 conference in Dresden (Update 6Oct2022: dead url (but Wayback Machine here), the only traces I can find are here, here and here.)
 It is a “fringe presentation”, meaning that it is informal and has not gone through standard peer review, ie it is my sole responsibility – even if I have signed the Author’s Declaration about it.
 The title is meant to be laborious to exhaust the problem I try to unravel:

 Press picture to run it in Apple Keynote.
 A PDF export for reading pages and printing is here – and with all build stages here.
 I also have a PowerPoint .pptx export here (I’m not certain how well it runs).

 Below is the Abstract.
 It will appear in the conference proceedings (press picture to read PDF):

 Here are some of the comments that were given during and after the presentation plus when chatting with people.
 I did the presentation in the Campus Bar with a very long hdmi cable to the projector.
 So I should have kept to the around 20 lines per slide, since my code examples became blurred.
 Process, task and thread are the same thing here.
 But hw thread is another matter: